- Save up to £50 a year by draught proofing your home, and get expert tips on installation

 Draught proofing sash windows

 Sash windows, especially old single-glazed ones, are notorious for being draughty.
-Replacing single-glazed windows in your house with A-rated double glazing could save you up to £175 a year on your heating bill.
+Not everyone wants to replace their traditional sash windows, but if you do then installing A-rated double glazing could save you up to £175 a year on your heating bill.
 To find out how much you should pay for double glazing and which company to use, read our guide to double glazing prices.

-- Foam sealant - This is a special type of foam that can be sprayed into gaps around windows or doors.
+- Foam sealant: This special type of foam can be sprayed into gaps around windows or doors.
 It's more expensive than the foam tape.

-- Secondary glazing film (or insulating window film) - This is a transparent film that you tape onto the window to create a double-glazing effect.
-Which? tested one of these films and concluded it's an eco product you don't need.
+We recommend you avoid insulating window film - also known as secondary glazing film.
+This is a transparent film that you tape onto the window to create a double-glazing effect.
+We tested one of these films and concluded it's an eco product you don't need.
 We found that the film may need to be re-stretched periodically (with a hairdryer), which can be inconvenient.
 It can easily tear, and you would have to buy a new pack if it did.

 Find out what other eco products to avoid in our review of eco products.